Americans are a patriotic bunch.

 As you enter greater Williamsburg, it’s hard to know where the actual town ends and the recreation begins.
 But that’s part of the magic.
 Gradually modern apartment blocks and Subway restaurants become colonial homes and taverns.
 Cars give way to horse and carts; modern dress blends with period accoutrements; and before you know it you’ve travelled back to the late 1700’s.
 There’s no gate or ticket booth to designate the boundary.
 It just happens.

-I gather up the courage to ask whether he has heard of the imminent establishment of a penal settlement in New Holland and if the American colonies currently take Britain’s excess convicts.
+I gather up the courage to ask whether he has heard of the imminent establishment of a penal settlement in New Holland (later to become Australia) and if the American colonies currently take Britain’s excess convicts.
 ‘Most certainly’ he replies, ‘the British delight in exporting their rattle snakes to us’.

 I learn that the actor playing George Washington is renowned for his work and in constant demand in this role.
 He’s built a career on it.
 I briefly wonder whether you could do something similar back home with Captain Arthur Phillip, but the reality is you’d probably end up doing children’s parties or starve through lack of interest (the latter might be preferable).